zoujiaqing/Signal-Server/config-documentation.md

   - I am currently working both from my MacBook and an Ubuntu desktop, and the MacBook doesn't like this port selection.
 It could be a firewall or a vpn issue though

-## registrationService

-- Go to AWS Cognito and create a federated User Pool

-  - Here you can generate a domain under `App Integration` and copy the `User pool ID`

-  - Scroll down to `App client`, and copy `Client ID`

-- GCloud stuff

-- Very unfinished

 ## UnidentifiedDelivery

 - Signal-Server wants a certificate in `sample-secrets-bundle.yml` that the server generates: